Guide for Tournament Directors

 Files that contain data for IE postings must be downloaded in an XLSX format.
 Here's a template file for an IE/Speech posting:

 Once you've confirmed the uploading of your file, you'll see the IE posting appear in the Lobby.
-From there you can switch between posting for each event and enter the competition rooms using the "Enter Room" button on the bottom of each section.
+From there you can switch between posting for each event and enter the competition rooms using the "Join" button on the bottom of each section.

 In addition to postings for our purpose-built competition rooms, you can also create postings to contain standard video conferencing rooms (much like a Zoom room).
 These are useful for events like Congress or for utility rooms like "Info Desk" or "Judges' Lounge."